Bhanu1k/Online-Examination/README.md

 # Online-Examination
 The project should be capable of the following functionalities.
-Login Update Profile and Password Selecting answers for MCQs Timer and auto submit Closing session and Logout
+1)Login
+2)Update Profile and Password
+3)Selecting answers for MCQs
+4)Timer and auto submit
+5)Closing session and Logout